-What a great Christmas gift idea for the knitters in your life!
-If my sister and I didn’t share this blog, I would make it for her as a surprise, but since we share everything and she is the one with all the yarn… well, here you go Emily!
+Knitting isn’t a lost art.
+If you know someone who loves knitting, we have a great diy project for you.
+This is a great Christmas gift idea for the knitters in your life or you can show everyone you love knitting by hanging this wreath on your front door!
+If my sister and I didn’t share this blog, I would make it for her as a surprise, but since we share everything and she is the one with all the yarn… well, here you go, Emily!
 When I first saw it, I thought it was complex and you needed lots and lots of yarn.
 But when I delved in to it a little deeper, I noticed the Styrofoam balls.
 Piece of cake!

 30-40 styrofoam balls or Christmas balls (maybe cheaper)